-Access to Xurpas Inc.'s Notice and Agenda, Definitive Information Statement, Proxy and other documents required for the Special Stockholders Meeting to be distributed to its stockholders of record can be downloaded by scanning the QR code provided herein.
+Xurpas Inc.'s Notice and Agenda, Definitive Information Statement, Proxy and other documents required for the Special Stockholders Meeting to be distributed to its stockholders of record can be downloaded by:

-- 1. OR Code - By accessing through the following link: https://xurpasgroup.com/corporate-governance/annual- stockholders-meeting-documents/ - By requesting for soft or hard copies through an email request to: ir@xurpas.com or by calling us at +(632) 8889 6467.
+- 1. Accessing through the following link: https://xurpasgroup.com/corporate-governance/annual-stockholders-meeting-documents/ - 2.
+By requesting for soft or hard copies through an email request to: ir@xurpas.com or by calling us at +(632) 8889 6467.